Trasselfrisyr/NuEVI/simulation/readme.md

  * SDL2 must be installed on your machine.
  * You probably need to have XCode and XCodes command line tools installed as well.

 [Dear Imgui](https://github.com/ocornut/imgui) is pulled in as an git submodule.
-Run `git submoudule init` and `git submodule update` to get the code.
+Run `git submodule init` and `git submodule update` to get the code.
 The code is tested with tag v1.70 of ImGui, so if you run into problems make sure that is the checked out version.

 ### Know limitations